syncfusion-content/blazor-docs/blazor/rating/appearance.md

 # Appearance in Blazor Rating Component

-You can also customize the appearance of rating control.
+You can also customize the appearance of rating component.

 ## Items count